gabriel-dval/mnist_cnns/README.md

 ## Getting Started

-These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will describe the contents of this repo and help navigate the available files.
+There are 3 python scripts, each encoding a different model (except the localization script, which implements both a convolutional model and a ResNet).
+These are only to to track the changes and development of the models - please view the mnist.ipynb notebook for the detailed steps of data analysis and model architectures.

 ### Prerequisite packages

-To run the following scripts, a few different modules are necessary (see the scripts to see necessary imports).
+To run the following scripts and notebook, a few different modules are necessary (see the scripts to see necessary imports).
 An environment .yml file (mnist.yml) has been provided to if needed.
 This program was written using Python v3.12.6

 ### Installing